apache/nuttx/configs/ntosd-dm320/README.txt

   be modified to point to the correct path to the SH toolchain (if different from the default).

-  If you have no SH toolchain, one can be downloaded from the NuttX SourceForge download site (https://sourceforge.net/project/showfiles.php?group_id=189573).
+  If you have no ARM toolchain, one can be downloaded from the NuttX SourceForge download site (https://sourceforge.net/project/showfiles.php?group_id=189573).

   1. You must have already configured Nuttx in <some-dir>nuttx.